Can Hair Straightening Products Cause Cancer?

 What to Do After a Chemical Hair Relaxer Cancer Diagnosis

-If you’ve been diagnosed with cancer, your doctor and other specialists will work together to create an overall treatment plan.
-Treatment options depend on several factors, including type and stage of cancer, possible side effects, overall health, age and personal preferences.
+If you receive a cancer diagnosis, your doctor and other specialists will work together to create an overall treatment plan.
+Treatment options depend on several factors, including the type and stage of cancer, possible side effects, overall health, age and personal preferences.

-Treatments for uterine cancer include surgery (such as a hysterectomy), radiation, chemotherapy and hormone therapy.
+Treatments for uterine cancer include surgery (such as a hysterectomy), radiation and chemotherapy.
 If you’re concerned that exposure to harmful products caused your cancer, you may want to speak with a personal injury lawyer to explore a possible claim.

 Consumernotice.org adheres to the highest ethical standards for content production and references only credible sources of information, including government reports, interviews with experts, highly regarded nonprofit organizations, peer-reviewed journals, court records and academic organizations.
 You can learn more about our dedication to relevance, accuracy and transparency by reading our editorial policy.